 Suspending employees as an automatic response in every situation could be problematic for employers.
 It may breach the implied term of trust and confidence, but it may also breach the employment contract itself; thus potentially freeing the employee of any post-termination restrictions.

 While eradicating and preventing unacceptable behaviour in the workplace should be of critical importance to employers, often overlooked is how best to deal with behaviour which while challenging, does not necessarily cross the boundary and become a disciplinary issue.
 It is often difficult to know how to deal with employees who are merely difficult as opposed to offensive.

 Even where disciplinary rules have not been broken, disruptive behaviour at work can still present a major problem for management in terms of time and energy required to deal with it.

 In many cases a quiet word is all that it takes to turn awkward behaviour around, but striking the right tone, knowing how much to say and what to hold back is a subtle skill that benefits from training and experience.
 It's important to evaluate the situation, establish the facts and take prompt and decisive action in line with internal policies and procedures.

 Managers should be provided with comprehensive and regular training in how to deal with disciplinary matters quickly and effectively and be aware of best practice in order to encourage a positive workplace culture.

-As noted above, a well written and effectively implemented disciplinary policy and procedure is essential in ensuring that unacceptable behaviour is dealt with and suitably deterred.
+As noted above, a well written and effectively implemented disciplinary policy and the procedure is essential in ensuring that unacceptable behaviour is dealt with and suitably deterred.
 At Harper Macleod, we can assist with all stages of the creation and implementation of the disciplinary process, as well as bespoke training for managers.
-Please get in touch to discuss your requirements.